-CARE OF PROPERTY
+CARE of PROPERTY

 Students are responsible for the care of their own personal property.
+Students are encouraged not to bring items of value to the center.
+Items such as jewelry, expensive clothing, electronic equipment, and the like, are tempting targets for theft and extortion.
+The School cannot be responsible for their safe-keeping and will not be liable for loss or damage to personal valuables.
+Students are responsible for the care of their own personal property.
 The school will not be responsible for personal property.
 Valuables such as jewelry or irreplaceable items should not be brought to school.
-The school may confiscate such items and may be returned upon request.
-If a student does damage to or loses school property (including technology), the student or his/her parents/guardians will be required to pay for the replacement or damage.
-If the damage or loss was intentional, the student may also be subject to additional discipline.
+The school may confiscate such items and return them to the student's parents.

+Damage to or loss of school equipment and facilities wastes taxpayers' money and undermines the school program.
+Therefore, if a student does damage to or loses school property, the student or the student's parents will be required to pay for the replacement or damage.
+If the damage or loss was intentional, the student will also be subject to discipline according to the Student Discipline Code.